LazyFox247/M-Hike/README.md

 To run the app-
 1. Open the terminal
 2. Type 'npm install'
-3. Run using 'mpx expo start'
+3. Run using 'npx expo start'